Python For Data Science

 Duration: 2 Days

 In an age where data is ubiquitous, it is critical to be well-versed in tools that will allow us to extract useful insights, decisions and products from the data that we collect.
 Python, with its wide array of libraries streamlining each part of the data science process, is an essential part of our quantitative toolkit.
-Building upon a review of basic Python syntax, this course focuses on how we can better work with, and make use of, data using Python, from cleaning messy datasets, exploring our data by way of visualisations, and setting up machine learning models.
-It should also be mentioned that Python is the no 1 programing language for DS.
+Building upon a review of basic Python syntax, this course focuses on how we can better work with, and make use of data using Python from cleaning messy datasets, exploring our data by way of visualisations and setting up machine learning models.

 At the end of the course, participants will be able to: